advancing research at the intersection of geospatial science, epidemiology, & the environment to improve health

 The following geospatial environmental exposure models have been developed by our lab and collaborators.
 These models are available for linkage with study populations (using locational information such as geocoded residential addresses) to conduct population-based exposure assessments.
 Contact us for more info.

-1. Environmental light exposure model (proxy for circadian misalignment)
+1. Light exposure model (proxy for environmental circadian misalignment)

 ArcGIS StoryMap for a description of the model